3 Day Barcelona Itinerary: The Perfect Guide for Your First Visit

 Famous Landmarks: La Rambla and famous market Boqueria

-A trip to Barcelona would be incomplete without a visit to the famous street Las Ramblas and the renowned La Boqueria Market.
+A trip to Barcelona would be incomplete without a visit to the famous street Las Ramblas and the renowned La Boqueria Market, a bustling Barcelona food market.

 La Rambla is a tree-lined pedestrian promenade that stretches for 1.2 kilometers from Placa de Catalunya to the sea.